Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/accounts-collaboration/Create Collaboration.md

 ---
-title: Create collaboration
+title: Create Collaboration
 slug: create-collaboration
 sidebar_position: 3
 ---

-In order to create your own [collaboration](/docs/account-and-pricing/accounts-collaboration/collaboration-overview), you just need a billing PaaS account (**primary account**) that will invite additional customers/users (**collaboration members**).
+In order to create your own [collaboration](/account-and-pricing/accounts-collaboration/collaboration-overview), you just need a billing PaaS account (**primary account**) that will invite additional customers/users (**collaboration members**).
 You can perform most collaboration-related operations via the dedicated section at the account settings panel.

 Click the **Settings** button in the top-right corner of the dashboard.